-The biomass of razor clams in Subarea 1-5 has fluctuated over time.
+The biomass of Razor Clams in Subarea 1-5 has fluctuated over time.
 Through annual surveys it has been shown that the biomass approximately doubled from 1994 to 2000, but then declined and remained relatively stable at levels near the long term average from 2004 to 2010.
 Biomass increased in 2007 due to several years of good recruitment, decreased slightly in 2008 and changed little in 2009 and 2010.
-Biomass at the end of the 2011 season was estimated to be 475 tonnes which was the basis for the 2012 forecast.
+Biomass at the end of the 2011 season was estimated to be 475 t which was the basis for the 2012 forecast.
 As this estimate was below the threshold of 510 t described above, the harvest rate for the 2012 season was dropped from 22% to 19% to reflect the needed caution.
-Stocks have since returned to and have maintained a level above the 510 t threshold.
+Stocks since 2013 have returned to, and have maintained a level above, the 510 t threshold with the 22% harvest rate.

-Razor clam populations in Subarea 1-5 have been assessed on a beach-by-beach basis since 1995 and catches have been monitored by individual beaches since 2001 (see Appendix 3).
+Razor Clam populations in Subarea 1-5 have been assessed on a beach-by-beach basis since 1995 and catches have been monitored by individual beaches since 2001 (see Appendix 3).
 However, the commercial fishery is currently not managed in-season on a beach-by-beach basis.
-The commercial fishery annual catch ceiling is established pre-season as a sum of the individual beach catch ceilings.
+The commercial fisheries annual harvest rate is established pre-season as a sum of the individual beach catch ceilings.
 Harvesters are requested to report landings by beach section, but to date, there has not been a need to close individual beach sections in-season once their associated catch ceilings have been reached.
 It is a goal of the Haida Joint Shellfish Technical Committee and the Razor Clam Diggers Association to continue to assess and monitor the commercial fishery on a beach-by-beach basis.